 “Why not?” was the obvious question, and both Hale and Trowbridge expected profound advice.
 “Because,” replied Sagendorph, “the plumbing won’t take it.”

 Despite the warning, the company did grow dramatically during the 1970s and 1980s.
 Yankee Magazine and The Old Farmer’s Almanac did so well that the company chose to start and purchase additional publications to expand the company even further.
 These new ventures didn’t perform as expected, however, and the company had to close or sell them to get back on track.
 A change in management coincided with these events, with Joe Meagher becoming the company’s president.
-Rob Trowbridge became chairman of the board, and the board itself was restructured so that the majority of its members were “outside” directors.
-The years 1988 and 1989 brought additional organizational change, resulting in a business that was leaner, quicker, and more profitable.
+The years 1988 and 1989 brought dramatic organizational change, resulting in a business that was leaner, quicker, and more profitable.
 Strategically, YPI returned to focusing on its core businesses: Yankee Magazine and The Old Farmer’s Almanac.

 By the end of the 1990s, YPI had repaid its debt from the losses of the late 1980s.
 But the publishing industry was changing dramatically.
 Media conglomerates were buying up magazines, radio stations, newspapers, and television stations.
 It wasn’t clear that small independent publishers such as YPI would be able to compete in a marketplace dominated by media giants.
 At the same time, the industry’s landscape started to shift with the introduction of “new media,” most notably the emergence of the Internet as a medium through which consumers could get information and entertainment.
 What should the company do in the face of these challenges?